 As Autumn rolls into the Sound, the pontoons are getting ready to bid farewell to its beloved swimming community until next summer.
-The official storage date is still being decided, but we want to give everyone enough time to enjoy their last swims and say a temporary ‘goodbye’ to the pontoons.
+The official (weather permitting) storage date is Friday 18 October.
+Make sure you get out there to enjoy your last swims to the pontoons of 2024!

 Each year, these floating platforms provide locals and visitors with a unique way to enjoy the waters around the city’s coastline during the warmer months.
 But when temperatures start to drop, it’s time for the pontoons to be pulled from their moorings and taken into storage by Cattewater Harbour Commissioners for the winter.